Your shopping cart is empty!

 Standalone 3D mappable ignition controller (ECU)

 Bike Carburettors are sensitive to fuel pressure and require a 2-3psi supply.
-EFI (fuel injection) pumps are not suitable due to their very high running pressures and whilst older carbureted engines run low pressure mechanical pumps that may work, we would always recommend running an electric fuel pump with our kits.
+EFI (fuel injection) pumps are not suitable due to their very high running pressures (without the use of an EFI to carb regulator) and whilst older carburettor based engines run low pressure mechanical pumps that may work, we would always recommend running an electric fuel pump with our kits.
 The most economical solution is to run a fuel pump from a carburetted motorbike as these do not require a fuel pressure regulator and are a very simple inline installation.
 Alternatively an aftermarket electric fuel pump and adjustable fuel pressure regulator can be used.

 Bike carburettors do not require a return line to the tank.
 If the vehicle currently has a return line this should simply be blanked off in the engine bay.